Ahmadk-g/chronicle/README.md

 - **Location-based Filtering:** Allow users to filter events by region, such as country or city, making it simpler to find events nearby.
 - **Enhanced Location Input**: Refine the event location input to support counties, cities, and detailed addresses, providing greater accuracy and convenience.
 - **Event Attendance list**: On the event detail page, display lists of profiles for users who are attending or interested in the event, fostering a sense of community and interaction.
+- **Events Date Validation:** Users cannot create events with past dates.
+This ensures that all events are scheduled for the future.

 #### User Experience
 - **Auto Image Resizing:** Introduce automatic image resizing for posts and events, ensuring optimal display across all devices without manual adjustments.
+- **Footer**: Footer: Add a consistent website footer across all pages, with links to important sections like "Contact" and social media profiles, ensuring users have quick access to essential information.
+- **View Password:** Users can now see their password when entering it (useful for verifying their input).
+- **Profile Deletion:** Users have the option to delete their profile from the platform, removing all their data and associated records.

 #### Notifications and Alerts
 - **Unread Notifications Indicator:** Visually distinguish between read and unread notifications for a more intuitive user experience.
 - **Event Alerts:** Implement alerts for critical actions such as signing in/out or deleting content, ensuring users are notified of important changes.

+# Technologies used

+### Frontend

+### Frontend

+- **HTML5**: Defines the structure and content of web pages with modern multimedia and accessibility features.
+- **CSS3**: Handles layout, styling, and animations for responsive and visually appealing designs.
+- **JavaScript**: Adds interactivity and dynamic behavior to the application.
+- **React**: Builds efficient user interfaces with component-based architecture and virtual DOM.
+- **React Bootstrap**: Integrates Bootstrap components with React for consistent and responsive designs.
+- **React Router**: Enables navigation and routing for single-page applications.
+- **Axios**: Handles HTTP requests for seamless communication with the backend.

+### Backend

+- **Django**: A robust Python framework for backend development with built-in authentication, database management, and security.
+- **Django REST Framework (DRF)**: Simplifies building RESTful APIs with features like serializers and viewsets.
+- **Python**: Powers backend logic with simplicity and versatility.
+- **SQLite / PostgreSQL**: Lightweight database for development and scalable production-ready database.

+### Deployment and Version Control
+- **Git**: A distributed version control system that tracks changes and collaborates across multiple developers.
+- **GitHub**: A platform for hosting Git repositories, enabling version control, collaboration, and code management.
+- **Heroku**: Cloud platform for easy deployment, scaling, and management of applications.
+- **Cloudinary**: Provides cloud-based image and video management, including upload, storage, and optimization.

+### Development Tools
+- **GitPod**: A cloud-based IDE that offers an environment pre-configured for your project.
+- **Django Extensions**: Extends Django’s functionalities with custom management commands and utilities.
+- **Django AllAuth**: Simplifies user authentication, including third-party social accounts.
+- **Balsamiq**: A wireframing tool for quickly creating mockups and UI designs.
+- **dbdiagram**: A tool for designing and visualizing database schema and ERD.

+### Security
+- **Django AllAuth**: Manages user registration, authentication, and third-party logins securely.
+- **Data Encryption**: Ensures user data and sensitive information are encrypted at rest and in transit.
+- **CSRF Tokens**: Safeguards forms against Cross-Site Request Forgery by validating the origin of requests.

+### Others
+- **React Infinite Scroll Component**: Implements infinite scrolling for large datasets to enhance user experience.
+- **Custom Hooks**: Provides reusable hooks like `useRedirect` to handle app-specific logic.
+- **Font Awesome**: A library of scalable icons for enhancing the user interface.
+- **Favicon.io**: Generates custom favicon icons for the website.
+- **Adobe lightroom**: A tool used for compressing images and reducing file sizes without losing quality.

 # Testing & Validation
 Comprehensive testing has been conducted on both the backend API and the frontend application.
 For detailed information on the testing procedures and results, please refer to the following: